AbhishekThakur007/Top-IT-Firms-Career-Pages/README.md

 🌟 Star this repository to keep it on your radar for future updates! <br>
 👥 Follow the repository to get notified when new links or updates are added. <br>
-💡 Contribute by submitting a pull request if you know of any additional companies that should be included or if you find any broken links.
-Contributions are always welcome! <br>
+💡 Contribute by submitting a pull request if you know of any additional companies that should be included or if you find any broken links. <br> Contributions are always welcome! <br>